benchflow/benchflow/docs/developer-guide/overview.md

     - *[Issue](https://github.com/benchflow/benchflow/issues)*: everything about what is going to be implemented/fixed in current or next iterations

 - **Functionality related notes**:
-    - *[BenchFlow Temporary Documentation](https://github.com/VincenzoFerme/benchflow-temporary-documentation)*: ongoing discussion about proposed functionality that we are not sure are going to happen (always on the master branch).
+    - *[BenchFlow Temporary Documentation&#128274;](https://github.com/VincenzoFerme/benchflow-temporary-documentation)*: ongoing discussion about proposed functionality that we are not sure are going to happen (always on the master branch).
 This avoid overloading the issue section of BenchFlow.
     - *[Issue](https://github.com/benchflow/benchflow/issues)*: everything about what is going to be implemented/fixed in current or next iterations

 - **Project management related notes**:
-    - *[BenchFlow Developers Documentation](https://github.com/benchflow/benchflow)*: everything that has to be shared in the team
+    - *[BenchFlow Developers Documentation&#128274;](https://github.com/benchflow/benchflow)*: everything that has to be shared in the team
-    - *[Vincenzo] Private Notability Notes*: private management stuff
+    - *[Vincenzo] [Management Repo](https://github.com/VincenzoFerme/management)&#128274;*: private management stuff

 - **Foreseen future work related notes**:
-    - *[Vincenzo] Private Notability Notes*: everything about foreseen next steps and related material
+    - *[Vincenzo] [Management Repo](https://github.com/VincenzoFerme/management)&#128274;*: everything about foreseen next steps and related material